JayaswalPrateek/MyCSnotesForME/Data Strs.md

 		- FIFO
 		- more used than stack irl
 		- used when there is a shared resource and it can only handle only one resource at a time like a printer or a processor
-		- no iterator for a queue, you need to pass the queue object to another function by value which prints the front element and then pops in in a loop `while(!q.empty())`
+		- no iterator for a queue, you need to pass the queue object to another function by value which prints the front/back element and then pops in in a loop `while(!q.empty())`
 		```cpp
 		#include <bits/stdc++.h>
 		using namespace std;